 November 18, 2025

 AI literacy means understanding how AI works, recognising its limitations and using it responsibly.
-Learn prompt engineering, how to spot hallucinations, the ethics of AI in schools and how to build AI literacy skills in your pupils.
+Learn prompt engineering, how to spot hallucinations.

 Course Enquiry